 The ClimbSmart!® program is based on a Universal Warning which includes four simple points for climbers to remember.
 Materials including these four points are currently distributed to retailers, climbing gyms, outdoor education programs, and individuals in the form of posters, videos and brochures.

 Professional climbers Chris Sharma, Sasha DiGiulian, Paul Robinson, and Jason Kehl discuss why they climb, the associated risks, and climber responsibility.
-This new video is ideal as a complement to facility orientations, social media, websites, or looped viewing in facilities.
+This video is ideal as a complement to facility orientations, social media, websites, or looped viewing in facilities.

-Climbing is Inherently Risky
+Climbing is Dangerous

 Qualified Instruction Is Required